jcmat0/JID0138-Financial-Literacy/README.md

 - If `$ yarn` fails, delete the `node_modules/` folder and try again.
 - When installing node with "necessary tools", the operation may take a long time, but that is normal. **Do not terminate the operation early.**
 - If using chocolatey to install yarn, the output contains a lot of red text.
 This is normal.
+- If the `$ yarn start` command doesn't open automatically: Open [http://localhost:3000](http://localhost:3000) to view it in the browser.